jyourstone/jellyfin-smartplaylist-plugin/docs/content/examples/common-use-cases.md

 ### Complete Franchise Collection
 - **Collections** contains "Movie Franchise" (includes all movies in the franchise)
+- **Note**: This works best as a Collection type list, which can include entire series and movies together

 ### Unplayed Sitcom Episodes
 - **Tags** contains "Sitcom" (with parent series tags enabled) AND **Is Played** = False